Last Updated on by

 - 5 garlic cloves roughly chopped

 - 1/2 cup curly parsley roughly chopped (about 1 bunch)

 - 1/2 cup cilantro roughly chopped (about 1 bunch)

 - 1/2 - 1 teaspoon salt

 - 1/4 cup extra virgin olive oil

-- To pre-soak beans, rinse and pick through for any small pebbles.
-To soak overnight, place beans in a large pot with cold water to cover the beans by about two inches.
-Let beans soak overnight.
-Drain and rinse.
-To quick soak the beans, rinse and pick through beans.
-Place in a large pot with enough cold water to cover the beans by about two inches.
-Bring to a boil for 1 minute, turn off heat, and let soak for 1 hour.
+Wash the beans and pick through for any small pebbles.
+To soak overnight, place beans in a large pot with enough cold water to cover the beans by about 2 inches.
+Soak overnight and drain and rinse.
+To quick soak, place the washed beans in a large pot with enough cold water to cover the beans by about two inches.
+Bring to a boil for 1 minute, turn off heat, and soak for 1 hour.
 Let soak for at least an hour.
 Drain and rinse.

-- Place soaked beans in pot, add rosemary, roughly chopped garlic cloves, salt, and olive oil.
-Add about 10 cups cold water.
-Bring to a boil, and reduce to a simmer for about 25-40 minutes until beans are cooked.
-Actually cooking time will depend on how long beans were able to soak and how dry the beans are.
+Place soaked beans in a large pot and add all ingredients from the "Rosemary Garbanzo Beans" category above.
+Add 10 cups cold water.
+Bring to a boil, and reduce to a simmer for about 25-45 minutes until beans are cooked through and tender.
+The actual cooking time will depend on how long the beans were able to soak and how dry the beans are.
 Once cooked, remove the tough stems from the rosemary sprigs and drain any excess liquid.

 Make the Quinoa

 While the beans are cooking, rinse the quinoa and place in a small pot with 4 cups water.
 Bring to a boil, reduce to a simmer and cook until the quinoa has absored all of the water, about 15 - 20 minutes.
 Remove from heat and cover.